Tinkerforge/generators/uc/beta/README_EN.txt

 The logic level of all signals is 3.3V.

-Due to a bug with the XMC microcontroller used by the Bricklets, they don't correctly go into a float the MISO signal.
+Due to a bug with the XMC microcontroller used by the Bricklets, they don't correctly go into a floating state on the MISO signal.
 This results in interference when multiple Bricklets are used on the same SPI bus.
 To be able to use multiple bricklets, a tri-state buffer chip controlled by the chip select signal has to be used.